sincezola/TezinShooterGame/README.md

 # TezinShooterGame
- A game created for my friend Tezin.
+ A game developed for my friend Tezin.